Improving Differentially Private SGD via Randomly Sparsified Gradients: Implementation of random sparsification for DP-SGD

-Although conducting random freeze leads to negligible additional computational cost and memory footprint, we find that it is sufficient to generate one freeze mask per epoch, while re-randomizing the freeze mask at each iteration slightly decreases the performance.
-As we have shown in Section~\ref{sec:trade-off}, noise dominates throughout training.
-Therefore, by per-iteration randomization, parameters have been perturbed at this round could be frozen during subsequent iterations and stay biased.
-By contrast, per-epoch randomization lets the selected parameters update for one epoch, allowing the noise of multiple iterations to be averaged out.
-Another strength of per-epoch randomization is that for one epoch there are certainly $(1-r)d$ parameters updated, which is favorable in collaborative learning schemes as communication cost is a significant issue, and data are not transmitted every iteration.
-While for per-iteration randomization, the cumulative number of updated parameters depends on the freeze rate $r$ and iterations between two communication rounds, resulting in higher communication overheads than per-epoch randomization.
+RS alternates the optimization direction.
+As SGD takes several steps to reach the local minimum, frequently alternating optimization direction might be harmful, which we have also observed in the experiments.
+Considering that tuning over the number of iterations for refreshing the random mask can be expensive, in this work we set the refresh to be per-epoch.
+Another strength of per-epoch randomization is that for one epoch there are certainly $(1-r)d$ coordinates updated, which is favorable in distributed learning as communication overhead is a key issue, and data are not transmitted every iteration.
+For per-iteration randomization, the cumulative number of updated parameters depends on the sparsification rate $r$ and iterations between two communication rounds, resulting in higher communication overheads than per-epoch randomization.